 Know How

 Without the kind of continuous monitoring offered by POWERCELL® technology, errors such as load cell overload, poor communication caused by damaged load cell cables between modules, out-of-symmetry errors, and out-of-range temperatures can go unnoticed for long periods.
-When they do, out-of-specification batches and poor quality products are the result.
-Significant costs and damage to company reputation can occur.
+When they do, out-of-specification batches and poor-quality products are the result.

-PowerMount™ - equipped with POWERCELL® load cell technology with on-board microprocessors not only alerts operators to performance degradation — they also adjust the weighing signal to compensate for environmental changes.
+PowerMount™, equipped with POWERCELL® load cell technology with onboard microprocessors, not only alerts operators to performance degradation — they also adjust the weighing signal to compensate for environmental changes.
 This allows PowerMount™ weigh modules to provide accurate weighing regardless of the effects of temperature, linearity, hysteresis, and creep.
-In the unlikely event of load cell failure, the design of PowerMount™ also makes individual load cells easy to replace.
-POWERCELL® is available in many different capacities.
-It is also important to note that when you are reviewing various load cell options, considering load cell price should be only one point of consideration.
-Load cell technology, load cell accuracy, load cell material – and more should all be a part of your purchasing and system design decisions.
+In the unlikely event of a load cell failure, the design of PowerMount™ also makes individual load cells easy to replace.

 What is a load cell cable?